 You don't have to work for a company in order to start or contribute to a retirement account.
 There are several different options available for self-employed people, such as:

 Most people only have to submit their taxes once a year (you can find the deadline here).
 But others need to pay taxes more often, in the form of estimated quarterly taxes.
-This includes people who make $1,000 or more per year through independent contracting work.
+Generally, this applies if you expect to owe $1,000 or more in tax for the year after accounting for any withholding and credits.

 With estimated quarterly taxes, you pay of your estimated overall taxes every three months — see here for specific due dates.